BackdoorAli/Backdoor-Stealth-Image-Injection/README.md

 ---

 ## Disclaimer
 This project is for educational and research purposes only.
-Unauthorized deployment, testing, or use of this payload outside of a legal lab or your own system is strictly prohibited and of YOUR OWN RESPONSIBILITY.
+Unauthorised deployment, testing, or use of this payload outside of a legal lab or your own system is strictly prohibited and of YOUR OWN RESPONSIBILITY.